 Climbing and activity instructor for scouts, ASDA, University of Glasgow – lab demonstrator and research in theoretical particle physics.

-Working out why something isn’t working or how to make it work better.
+Favourite thing to do in my job: Working out why something isn’t working or how to make it work better.

 I’m originally from Leeds but now I live in Watford.
 When I’m not at work I like climbing and mountain biking.
 I love going to the hills and also exploring different countries!
 In the last few years I’ve been to Japan and Malaysia.
 I’m hoping to go to India for work next year which would be really exciting!

 I like reading fantasy books and really loved the Harry Potter books.
 The Lion King is one of my all time favourite films and Horrible Histories is a great tv show!

 I’m terrible at spelling and I’m rather fond of exclamation marks!

 X-rays can be used to see images of the inside of our bodies (like for checking if a bone is broken).
 If we use much higher energy x-rays they can actually be used to kill cancer, this is called radiotherapy.
 In my job doctors tell me what they want to treat with the x-rays and I work out how to do this without causing too much damage to the rest of the body.

 We use large machines called linacs (linear accelerators) to make the x-rays.
 Another part of my job is to look after these machines to make sure we can deliver treatment to within millimetres of the intended target.

 Whilst x-rays can be used effectively for medical purposes there are some dangers in using them.
 Part of the role of a medical physicist is to make sure they are used safely.

 My day can vary quite a lot – it’s one of the great things about the job!